yungshenglu/OnlineJudgeUVa/UVA-11727/README.md

 ---
 ## Input

-The first line of input is an integer T (T < 20) that indicates the number of test cases.
+The first line of input is an integer $T$ ($T < 20$) that indicates the number of test cases.
 Each case consists of a line with 3 distinct positive integers.
 These 3 integers represent the salaries of the three employees.
-All these integers will be in the range [1000, 10000].
+All these integers will be in the range $[1000, 10000]$.

 ---
 ## Output